reneherrero/dbc-rs/dbc/DBC_FORMAT_SPEC.md

 **Notes:**
 - Messages are followed by signal definitions (SG_)
 - CAN IDs should be unique within a DBC file
-- DLC must be between 1 and 8
+- DLC must be between 1 and 64 bytes (supports CAN 2.0A, CAN 2.0B, and CAN FD)
+- All signals must fit within the message boundary: `DLC * 8 bits`

 ---